Dherse/magritte/README.md

 ### Ash & erupt

 *Ash* and *erupt* are both low-level, unsafe, mostly-generated bindings to the raw *Vulkan* API.
 This is similar to Magritte with a few notable exceptions:
-- Magritte is a *mostly* safe API ;
-- Magritte has more overhead than *ash* and *erupt* ;
 - Magritte has higher-level features ;
-- Magritte is idiomatic in the rust-sense not the *Vulkan* sense ;
+- Magritte is a rendering library, not just raw bindings ;
 - Magritte's bindings (`magritte-vk`) are fully documented using the official *Vulkan* documentation.

 ### Vulkano

-*Vulkano* and Magritte are very similar, they share the design of being high level while trying to keep the overhead as small as possible.
+*Vulkano* and Magritte are very similar, they share the design of being higher level while trying to keep the overhead as small as possible.
 In addition, both libraries try to make *Vulkan* a more productive (i.e easier to use) API.

 The main additions are the following:
 - Magritte is mostly generated, most of time is spent writing the binding generator and not hand-writing bindings ;
-- Magritte has garbage collection and will create threads something I believe vulkano does not do ;
+- Magritte can automate synchronizations, allocations, shader compilations and more using `magritte` with `magritte-vk` ;
 - Magritte has full support for **all** *Vulkan* extensions, although safe usage is not guaranteed for all of them.

 ### WGPU-rs

 *WGPU-rs* is amazing, it provides safe abstractions running on essentially every platform, while Magritte aims at only supporting *Vulkan*.
 This allows *wgpu* to run on more platforms including the web.
 This is **not** a goal for Magritte.
 However, Magritte still has a few advantages:
-- Magritte is single backend ;
+- Magritte is single backend and therefore should be more uniform across targets ;
 - Magritte provides very high level features such as a render graph ;
 - Magritte does not follow a widely-compatible spec which allows for more features ;
 - Magritte supports a lot more features than *wgpu* currently does such as ray-tracing ;